Jpayne07/Fullstack_Portfolio_Banking_app/README.md

 ## Overview
 Created by Jacob Payne - February 2025

+This project is coded in React frontend and Flask backend using SQLalchemy for the ORM and modeling.
+The demo is hosted on a live web service with my other backend infrastructure and the frontend has it's own repo, welcome!

+This project will run locally on your machine, simply follow the installation at the bottom.
+Additionally, you can simply view the live demo and follow along in the source code here. [https://jacobpaynecodes.com/Fullstack_Portfolio_Banking_app/login](https://jacobpaynecodes.com/Fullstack_Portfolio_Banking_app/login)
 ### What is this project about?
 This project exists to provide a simple solution to budgeting and insights.